-Unemployment - you may be able to claim state benefits if you lose your job. but these are unlikely to be enough to cover your mortgage.
-You need to have a plan in place to make sure you can continue to pay in these circumstances.
+Unemployment - you may be able to claim state benefits if you lose your job, but these are unlikely to be enough to cover your mortgage.
+You need to have a plan in place to make sure you can continue to pay it if you lose your job.

 Illness - if you haven't been able to work because of illness or disability, you may be able to get state benefits.
-However, again these are unlikely to be enough to cover your mortgage.
+However, they are unlikely to be enough to cover your mortgage.

-Sick dependants - if you face a situation where your child or other dependant becomes seriously ill and needs full-time care, you might be able to get some benefits to help you manage.
-These are not paid automatically and you have to claim.
-You may be able to claim disability benefits for your child and a carer's allowance for you.
+Sick dependants - if you face a situation where your child or someone who depends on you becomes seriously ill or incapacitated and needs full-time care, you might be able to claim disability benefits for your child and a Carer's Allowance for you.